mattermost/mattermost-handbook/contributors/onboarding/onboarding.md

  * **Managers**
     * Complete a [new colleague peer panel form] for the new staff member.
 Notifications are sent to managers on a new colleague's date of employmnet.
 This will kick off the [review process](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#how-is-feedback-shared).
-    * Managers will recieve a unique link with peer panel results once the survey is sent.
+    * Managers receive a unique link with peer panel results after the survey is sent.
     * People Ops share the new colleague's self-assessment once completed.
  * **New Colleagues**
     * Complete the [90-Day New Colleague Self-Assessment](https://forms.gle/vyZeGCfG57BoGuhB9).
 A notification is sent on day 75 with a reminder to complete the assessment.